(por AKT ant AL fa)

 • Discuss specific use of drug and side effects with caregiver as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Have patient report immediately to prescriber bradycardia, severe dizziness, or syncope (HCAHPS).
+• Have caregiver report immediately to prescriber bradycardia, severe dizziness, or passing out (HCAHPS).

 • Educate caregiver about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Caregiver should consult prescriber for additional questions.